nzbr/hyperudp/README.md

 # Usage

 Basically it's just `./hyperudp <Hyperion IP>`
 This, by default, opens a UDP socket on port `1337`.
-Any color data sent there should appear as a vide feed in Hyperion and thus on your connected RGB devices
+Any color data sent there should appear as a video feed in Hyperion and thus on your connected RGB devices

 For more advanced settings please see `./hyperudp --help`